-The Basics of Water Treatment for Cooling Towers
+Water Treatment for Cooling Towers – The Basics

-Cooling towers are integral pieces of equipment to many businesses today, allowing companies to remove heat from their environments to cool down their buildings and processes.
+Water Treatment for Cooling Towers is need because cooling towers are integral pieces of equipment to many businesses today, allowing companies to remove heat from their environments to cool down their buildings and processes.
 These specialized heat exchangers run on the principles of water-cooling methods and, as such, need proper water treatment in order to keep costs low and maintain high cooling efficiencies.

 Without treating your cooling tower water, you run the risk of corrosion, scaling, and microbiological buildup.
 These issues can reduce plant productivity, cause unplanned downtime, and require costly equipment replacements if conditions get out of control.
 That’s why everyone who uses a cooling tower needs to treat their water.